Designations Congruent with Things: Chapter 12

 It’s necessary.

-He’s certain that even though he has no desire to dream of amphibious assault on cities where he’s lived, where he’s worked, where he’s known people, no desire to feel the destruction he had opposed so long and so tirelessly as if it is the work of his own hands—he’s certain that these unwanted memories will, eventually, be worked over and processed and laid to rest somewhere at the foundations of his mind, where they will not haunt him anymore, where they will buckle beneath the pressure of all he is and all he was—all he had always been and will continue to be.
+He’s certain that even though he has no desire to dream of amphibious assault on cities where he’s lived, where he’s worked, where he’s known people, no desire to feel the destruction he’d opposed so long and so tirelessly as if it is the work of his own hands—he’s certain these unwanted memories will, eventually, be unpicked and processed and laid to rest somewhere in the foundations of his mind, where they won’t haunt him anymore, where they’ll buckle beneath the pressure of all he is and all he was—all he’d always been and will continue to be.

-He’s certain that, eventually, the nights he dreams as Newton Geiszler, of the ever-present urgency and the blazing neural circuitry, will lose their ontological uncertainty, he’s positive that they’ll lose their painful edge, their unusual auditory quality, their exhausting, multicolored spread of forced voyeurism into a history not his own.
-Hermann has spent a lifetime dreaming without sound, and he finds the greatest hits of The Superconducting Supercolliders to be a bit much to take at times when he would like to be resting.
+He’s certain that, eventually, the nights he dreams as Newton Geiszler, of the ever-present urgency and blazing neural circuitry, will lose their ontological uncertainty; he’s positive they’ll lose their painful edge, their unusual auditory quality, their exhausting, multicolored spread of forced voyeurism into a history not his own.
+Hermann’s spent a lifetime dreaming without sound, and he finds the greatest hits of The Superconducting Supercolliders to be a bit much to take at times when he’d like to be resting.

-It has been approximately one hundred and forty four hours since he drifted in a Hong Kong alley.
-Of that gross of hours, Hermann estimates he has spent only thirty of them sleeping, which is certainly insufficient.
+It’s been approximately one hundred and forty-four hours since he drifted in a Hong Kong alley.
+Of that gross of hours, Hermann estimates he’s spent only thirty of them sleeping, which is certainly insufficient.
 Sleep deprivation will do him no favors when it comes to memory processing.
-Nevertheless, despite this realization, despite his own profound exhaustion, he is incapable of falling asleep.
+Nevertheless, despite this realization, despite his own profound exhaustion, he’s incapable of falling asleep.

 This is entirely and unambiguously Newton’s fault.